-IT IS FURTHER ORDERED that:
+IT IS FURTHER ORDERED that Settling Defendant obtain acknowledgments of receipt of this Order:

-A. Each Individual Defendant, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury.

-B. For 5 years after entry of this Order, Settling Defendants for any business that they, individually or collectively with any other Defendants, is the majority owner or controls directly or indirectly, must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees having managerial responsibilities for conduct related to the subject matter of the Order and all agents and representatives who participate in conduct related to the subject matter of the Order and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
+- A. Settling Defendant, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For 5 years after entry of this Order, Settling Defendant for any business that he, individually or collectively with any other Defendants, is the majority owner or controls directly or indirectly, must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees having managerial responsibilities for conduct related to the subject matter of the Order and all agents and representatives who participate in conduct related to the subject matter of the Order and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
 Delivery must occur within 7 days of entry of this Order for current personnel.
 For all others, delivery must occur before they assume their responsibilities.